 Eibhlin MacIntosh – Eibhlin and her husband are the co-founders of this publishing house.
 She’s a full-time fine artist, one of the original art bloggers (as Aisling D’Art), and occasional author of writing-related books.
 You can see her art at Eibhlin.com.

 Molly Modern – Molly creates books related to Utah and Latter-Day Saints (Mormon) culture.
 She’s also a co-founder of our Etsy digital arts group.
 (Yes, “Molly Modern” is a pen name for the sake of privacy.
 Salt Lake City friends may recognize her smiling face anyway.)

 Alice N. Palmer – Alice writes clean, sweet, historical romances, including Regency and Victorian romances.
 She also pens books that mix clean romance with an element of mystery.
 Her website is at AliceNPalmer.com.

 Sarah Skye – Ms. Skye is another New England friend and long-time freelance journalist.
 She joined us in the early days of New Forest Books.
 She’s a history enthusiast and loves to travel.
 Most of Sarah’s books focus on New Age interests.

 Ruth E. Taylor Cote – We published Rue’s ghostly travel guide to her hometown of Tilton, NH (USA).
-Since completing her completing her advanced degree in English Literature, Rue has married and continues to research – and write about – local history.
+Since completing her advanced degree in English Literature, Rue has married and continues to write about local history from her home in Canada.